71 Comments

 Mark Russell's avatar

-Simply breathtaking.
-I am absolutely shocked to read such raw honesty and thoughtfulness.
-I am in the camp that adults make adult decisions, and children are not adults We should stop trying to "adult" them.
-I think its also true some people will be harmed by not getting the whole truth (sorry to the post-modernist that take offence to truth).
+I think its also true some people will be harmed by not getting the whole truth (sorry to the post-modernist that take offence to the notion of truth).
 Informed consent means you are informed.
 When that doesn't happen there should be consequences.

 Until now, I thought there was little hope in this space but this personal revelation shared here means there is hope.
 We need more of this.
 I have said the moment you make an appointment to see a gender specialist your fate is sealed.
 It is consumer based non-sense and nuance is a pathetic excuse for not doing the job that involves actual diagnostic exploration - asking why.
 Thank you for sharing this is vital!!!